History of Worcester: Early modern

 The Dissolution of the monasteries saw the Priory's status change, as it lost its Benedictine monks.
 There were around 36 monks plus the Prior at dissolution in 1540 and some 16 were given pensions immediately or soon after, the rest being employed in the new Deanery.
 It was necessary to establish 'public schools' to replace monastic education in Worcester as elsewhere.
 This led to the establishment of King's School.
 Worcester School continued to teach.
 St Oswald's Hospital survived the dissolution, later providing almshouses; the charity and its housing survives to the present.

 Queen Elizabeth I and her council stayed at the Bishop's Palace in August 1575 during her progress.
-She visited Hindlip Hall and hunted deer in Hallow Park with John Habington.
+Bailiff Christopher Dighton presented a cup filled with silver coins, and the Earl of Leicester was given two gallons of spiced hippocras wine.
+Elizabeth visited Hindlip Hall and hunted deer in Hallow Park with John Habington.

 The city was given the right to elect a mayor and was designated a county corporate in 1621, giving it autonomy from local government.
 From this point, Worcester was governed by a mayor, recorder and six aldermen.
 Councillors were selected through co-option.

 Worcester in this period contained green spaces such as orchards and fields between its main streets within the city wall boundary, as evidenced by John Speed's map of 1610.
 The walls were still more or less complete at this time, but suburbs had also been established beyond them.